modernish/modernish/README.md

   specially to avoid unduly killing the program.
 The exact value of this exit status is shell-specific, so modernish runs a quick test to determine it at initialisation time.
+* `$DEFPATH`: The default system path guaranteed to find compliant POSIX utilities, as given by `getconf PATH`.

 ### Control character, whitespace and shell-safe character constants ###